teevian/noisr/README.md

 # Noise Analyser

-A program developed by the NOISR to analyse in real time signals and noise.
+A program developed by the NOISR team to analyse in real time signals and noise.

 ## Reach us